 This old summer house at Tenturija in Komolac was the place where it often frightened, mostly at night.
 Household members experienced it as well as the guests that stayed overnight.
 Even the old people that lived in the area called it the house of ghosts.

-Scared, sleep-deprived and with great anguish he welcomed the morning.
+Scared, sleep-deprived and with great anguish, he welcomed the morning.
 Tortured by the nightmare, he went downstairs.
 Everything was in its place inside cabinets and trunks, while the front door was locked.
-Our hero no longer returned to this haunted house and since that night it stood alone with the shadows of its invisible tenants that haven't found peace at the old cemetery of Holy Spirit in Komolac.
+Our hero no longer returned to this haunted house.
+Since that night it stood alone with the shadows of its invisible tenants that haven't found peace at the old cemetery of Holy Spirit in Komolac.

 Reference: GlasGrada - 588 - Friday 24.06.2016. article: Kuća duhova, by Nikša Violić

 Images borrowed from the facebook group Historical images of Dubrovnik